Sharon Day, RD, MBA, CSO, CNSC

 One of the unique tools Day uses to determine if patients are receiving the nutrients they need is body composition analysis.
 It measures the different components of each patient’s weight and helps Day determine if he or she is gaining much-needed muscle mass—not fluid or fat.

-Day and her team at Western are committed to an individualized, evidenced-based, proactive nutrition approach.
+Day and her team at Western are committed to an individualized, evidenced-informed, proactive nutrition approach.
 She says her first goal is to manage her patients’ nutritional needs.
 Furthermore, she teaches patients how to apply nutritional information to their everyday lives to make healthy dietary choices.